Do Exercise Bikes Use Electricity? A Comprehensive Guide

 There are two main types of exercise bikes: upright exercise bikes and recumbent exercise bikes.
 Upright exercise bikes are similar to traditional bicycles, with a seat that is positioned directly above the pedals.
 Recumbent exercise bikes, on the other hand, feature a reclined seat with the pedals positioned in front of the rider.
 Both types of exercise bikes rely on a resistance mechanism to provide a challenging workout.
 However, the method of resistance may differ from bike to bike.

-Read Also: What to Look for in an Electric Bike: A Comprehensive Guide to Buying the Perfect Ride
+Read Also: What Size Battery for Electric Bike: A Comprehensive Guide

 What are the main types of exercise bikes?